 D-401.b: Activity Interruptions for TANF Applicant Child Care

 Boards must be aware that the requirement to work a minimum of 25 hours per week is only applicable at time of initial eligibility determination for TANF Applicant child care.
-Reductions in work hours that fall below 25 hours per week during the 12-month eligibility period constitute temporary changes in work, training or education participation and do not affect ongoing eligibility for .
+Reductions in work hours that fall below 25 hours per week during the 12-month eligibility period constitute temporary changes in work, training or education participation and do not affect ongoing eligibility for CCS.

-Boards must ensure that an Activity Interruption is entered into TWIST when a customer experiences a permanent cessation of work, training, or education.
+Boards must ensure that an Activity Interruption is entered into the child care case management system when a customer experiences a permanent cessation of work, training, or education.
 Child care must continue for three months or until the next scheduled eligibility redetermination if sooner.
 If the customer returns to any work, training, or education activity at any level, child care must continue for the duration of the customer’s 12-month eligibility period.

-As described in D-801, Boards must ensure that temporary changes in work, training, or education participation do not affect a customer’s eligibility for .
+As described in D-801, Boards must ensure that temporary changes in work, training, or education participation do not affect a customer’s eligibility for CCS.

-D-500: SNAP E&T Child Care
+D-500: Supplemental Nutrition Assistance Program Employment and Training Child Care

-Boards must be aware that a child is eligible to receive SNAP E&T if the child’s parent is participating in SNAP E&T services at the time of initial eligibility determination or at eligibility redetermination, in accordance with the provisions of 7 CFR Part 273.
+Boards must be aware that a child is eligible to receive SNAP E&T CCS if the child’s parent is participating in SNAP E&T services at the time of initial eligibility determination or at eligibility redetermination.

+Boards must be aware that SNAP E&T staff members will send an automated referral from the workforce case management system to the child care case management system for SNAP E&T Child Care.

 Rule Reference: §809.47